01 Jun Should You Travel to Astana, Kazakhstan?

 The cold had nothing to do with it.
 Quite frankly, Almaty has been colder than Astana was when I was there.
 Astana was just fake, rude, and uninviting.
 I visited both the left bank (the newer, Dubai– like part of Astana) and the right bank (the old part of the city).
 Both were uninspiring and left a lot to be desired, in my opinion.

 I’ll admit, my time spent there before heading to Kostanay was filled with entertainment in the train station as I had to wait around 12 hours to catch my night train out of the place.
 In this train station, I witnessed an old beggar lady being kicked hard on the ground by a female police officer for what looked like the lady eating a block of cheese (my Russian skills are obviously pretty poor).
 I also witnessed a woman pull out a training potty for her son in the middle of the train station, have him pee in it, and then she dumped the pee back in his diaper, missing the diaper with the majority of it.
+I had someone careen over to me violently to stop me from dare charging my phone in a power outlet (if only I had brought a portable solar panel charger with me, ugh).
 Needless to say, she never cleaned it up off the floor.
 I also was pushed and beaten trying to buy the train ticket in the first place by vodka-smelling, sweaty men.
 I left Astana appalled.

 I got back to the city about four days later with a completely open mind and was ready to enjoy the place.